ReactorFailure/PlatypusClient/README.md

 Once the build is successful, the jar will be located in `build > libs`

 ## Installation
-Go to the repo's [releases page](https://github.com/ReactorFailure/PlatypusClient/releases) and make sure to download the jar file for the **right Minecraft version**
+Go to the repo's [releases page](https://github.com/ReactorFailure/PlatypusClient/releases) and make sure to download the jar file for the **right Minecraft version**.
+Once the mod finished downloading, drag and drop the jar to the mod folder.

 ## Supported Minecraft Versions
 - 1.21.11